Codecademy/docs/content/go/concepts/functions/functions.md

 <!-- TODO: update link here after interfaces in go is done or make a example here with interfaces need opinion of someone -->

-Another usecase for blank identifier is to implement interfaces which can be covered in interfaces section
+Another use case for blank identifier is to implement interfaces.

 The `init` function is called before the `main` function and can be called multiple times